-The LTC®3838 is a dual, PolyPhase® synchronous step-down DC/DC switching regulator controller.
-Two independent channels drive all N-channel power MOSFETs.
-The controlled on-time, valley current mode control architecture allows for fast transient response and constant frequency switching in steady-state operation, independent of V{IN}, V{OUT} and load current.
+The LTC®3839 is a 2-phase, single-output PolyPhase® synchronous step-down switching regulator controller that drives all N-channel power MOSFETs.
+The controlled on-time, valley current mode control architecture allows for fast transient response and constant frequency switching in steady-state operation, independent of VIN, VOUT and load current.
 Its load-release transient detection feature significantly reduces overshoot at low output voltages.

-Differential output voltage sensing, along with a precision internal reference, offers an accurate $\pm 0.67\%$ output regulation on Channel 1, even if the remote output ground deviates from local ground by ± 500 mV.
-The second channel can either provide an independent $\pm 1\%$ output, or together with the first channel of this controller, serve as one of the PolyPhase channels for a single-output voltage.
+Differential output voltage sensing, along with a precision internal reference, offers an accurate $\pm 0.67\%$ output regulation, even if the remote output ground deviates from local ground by $\pm 500$ mV.

-The switching frequency can be programmed from 200kHz to 2MHz with an external resistor, and can be synchronized to an external clock.
-Very low t{ON} and t{OFF} times allow for near 0% and near 100% duty cycles, respectively.
+The switching frequency can be programmed from 200kHz to 2MHz with an external resistor and can be synchronized to an external clock.
+Very low $t{ON}$ and $t{OFF}$ times allow for near 0% and near 100% duty cycles, respectively.
 Voltage tracking soft start-up and multiple safety features are provided.